adicool109/react-spring-boot-shoppingcart/README.md

 ## About

-This is a demo project for practicing Spring + React.
+This is a demo project for Spring + React.
 The idea was to build some basic shopping cart web app.

 It was made using **Spring Boot**, **React**, **Spring Data JPA**, **Spring Data REST**.
 Database is in memory **H2**.